-The MA in Entrepreneurship and Innovation (MA ENT) degree program provides graduate students an opportunity to learn startup business lessons, techniques, and tools.
+The Master of Business Innovation program provides graduate students an opportunity to learn startup business lessons, techniques, and tools.
 It is designed for students seeking to pursue their own business ventures, transition to a new career, manage an entrepreneurial enterprise, or bring about innovations within a company.
 The courses cover the basic skills required to create, grow, and manage business ventures and innovations.
 The practicum serves as the capstone of the program.
 Members of the faculty will lend direction to the students' entrepreneurial plans and mentor students so that they benefit from the instructors' practical experiences.
 The MA ENT program is hands-on and project-based, using the students' own entrepreneurial ventures, ideas, and innovations as the springboard for learning.